FabienTregan/blink_bluepill_rust/README.md

 # Configuring the Core

 We want to compile for our microcontoller.
 A microcontoler is an microprocessor packages with things like RAM, Flash memory, digital to analog converters, timers...
 Rust needs to know for which mcu we want to compile.
 The stm32f103 has a Cortex-M3 core (which is a proprietary but standard core found on many mcu form different manufacturers).
-Its architecture is called "ARMv7-M".
-Some ARM cores support an older instruction set, and some can be switched from the older ARM instruction set to the newer Thumb instruction set (smaller and faster).
-But the M3 only supports the newer Thumb instruction set.
-If you use a different Cortex-M mcu, have a look at [wikipedia](https://en.wikipedia.org/wiki/ARM_Cortex-M#Instruction_sets) to find which compilation target you want to configure in `.cargo/config`, for the Blue Pill it will be:
+Its architecture is called "ARMv7-M", this information is in the datasheet but I got it from [wikipedia](https://en.wikipedia.org/wiki/ARM_Cortex-M#Cortex-M3).
+So in `.cargo/config`, for the Blue Pill it will be:
 ```
 [build]
 target = "thumbv7m-none-eabi"    # Cortex-M3

 ```
+`thumb` here relate to the instruction-set we want to use.
+Since Cortex-M only support the newer Thumb instructon (which is a 16 bits instructions set, as opposed to the older 32 bits ARM set,  it's faster and take less space, see [wikipedia](https://en.wikipedia.org/wiki/ARM_architecture#Thumb) again).

 # Deleting the target directory